 The Alpina Kopi (replica) wheels are the more conservative but still give 11mm of extra poke from the stock fitment.

 E30 325i wheels are not a direct fit.
 They are a good size but a higher offset –

 BBS Style 5, “Basketweave” – 15×7.0 ET24

 The higher offset means the wheel sits closer to the inside of the car (towards the strut).
 To use the E30 wheels you will need to use wheel spacers – probably a 15mm for the 14″ and a 5-8mm for the 15″ wheels.

 Here are 14″ E30 wheels on 12mm spacers –

 Of course, the one variable I left out of this is the tire size.
-Running tires with a taller sidewall would lead to rubbing.
-I left tires out on purpose because of all of the variables in sizes.
+Running tires with a taller sidewall would lead to rubbing on the fender.
+And running too wide of a tire will lead to rubbing on the strut or poke out beyond the fender.
+On 15″ wheels E21 owners are often limited to a 205 width tire on the front.
+I left out the tire variable on this page because of all of the different sizes.

 Have something to contribute?
 Let me know in the comments section below.